Airline Pilot Salary

 A look at an airline pilot’s typical yearly salary

-The annual commercial pilot salary can vary quite significantly between countries, airlines and type of operation.
-In general, the more experience the pilot has and the bigger the aircraft they fly, the higher the pilots salary will be.
+In general, the more experience the pilot has and the bigger the aircraft they fly, the higher the pilot’s salary will be.
 Long Haul pilots are typically paid more than short haul pilots and Captains are paid more than First Officers.
 First Officers are often referred to as co-pilots.

 United States of America Typical Airline Pilot Salaries